bentomhall/nih-system/homebrewery/world/player-options.md

 - You can spend 3 ki to cast lightning bolt as a 3rd level spell, using your Wisdom as a spellcasting modifier.
 This does not require any components and can deal either lightning or fire damage as you choose.

 #### Avatar of Living Flame
 At 17th level, your tie to the Fountain reaches its peak.
 As a bonus action you can transform into a burning elemental avatar for one minute.
 You gain the following benefits:

-- Continual Flame: You deal the extra fire or lightning damage on your unarmed and ranged attacks without expending uses of Lambent Aura.
+**Continual Flame:** You deal the extra fire or lightning damage on your unarmed and ranged attacks without expending uses of Lambent Aura.
 Additionally, anyone who touches you or hits you with an attack from within 5 feet takes fire or lightning (your choice) damage equal to 3 rolls of your martial arts die.
-- Rebirth: If you are reduced to 0 hit points or would be killed outright while in this form, the transformation fades and you are restored to full hit points and full ki instead.
+**Rebirth:** If you are reduced to 0 hit points or would be killed outright while in this form, the transformation fades and you are restored to full hit points and full ki instead.
-- One with Fire and Lightning: You are immune to fire and lightning.
+**One with Fire and Lightning:** You are immune to fire and lightning.

 Once you use this feature, you cannot use it again until you finish a long rest.
 \page
-## Rogue (Subclasses and Variant Features)
+## Rogue
 ### Variant Features
-The following features are available to all rogues.
+The following feature is available to all rogues, with their GM's permission.
 #### Skill Tricks
 Starting at 2nd level, you've learned additional ways to employ your abilities.
 You learn one basic skill trick of your choice, even if you don't have proficiency in that skill.
 See Skill Tricks (in the Equipment document) for more details and the rules governing skill tricks.
 This includes any gained normally alongside ability score increases.